zeruhur/loner/en/wip/grand_strategy.md

 3. **Build the Argument**: Present the AI faction’s action as an argument, using its Skills, Assets, and Frailty to justify the attempt:
    - Example: *The Gilded Lords use their Master Negotiators Skill and Trade Coalition Asset to forge an alliance against the Ironbound Enclave.*
-4. **Resolve the Action**: Use the Oracle system to determine the outcome:
-   - Roll one **Chance Die** and one **Risk Die**.
-   - Apply **Advantage** or **Disadvantage** based on faction traits or situational context.
-   - Interpret the results and update the story to reflect the consequences.

-#### **Tips for Interpreting Results**
-- **Keep the Narrative Moving**: Whether actions succeed or fail, ensure the results add new layers of intrigue or tension to the story.
-- **AI Behavior Adjustments**: If an AI faction’s intent or target seems illogical for the context, adjust its action to align better with its traits and goals.

 ### Phase 2: Resolve the Action